pjr93/tab-organizer/README.md

 You can always navigate back to it by click on the icon on the toolbar at the top.

+Ctrl+Shift+Left/Right: as long as the reflection board app window is open, it will track the history of active tabs.
+You can use these to go back and forth through the list (probably will update it so it doesn't require the app page to be open)

+Ctrl+Shift+Home: Usually it is easier to just right click the green square icon, but if for whatever reason it is convenient it is there.

 ## Creating tabs and windows

 You can create a new tab by hovering the mouse and clicking the "+" button at the bottom right corner.
 You can close a tab by hovering over the tab until the "x" button appears and then you can click it.